-Articles for tag: animals, ecology, plants
+Articles for tag: Bison, ecology, wildlife, wildlife recovery, Wyoming

 A Showy male monarch butterfly.